atcol/golden-layout-website/pages/tutorials/saving-state.md

 ### Creating Layouts from saved states

 So now the next time the user opens the app there's a choice.
-Either he has used it before and the app's state is stored in localStorage or he's using it for the first time and we provide a default config.
+Either they've used the app before and its state is stored in `localStorage` or its their first use at which point we provide a default config.

 	var myLayout,
 		savedState = localStorage.getItem( 'savedState' );